A Constrained Optimization Perspective of Unrolled Transformers: Conclusions

 \section{Conclusions}

-This work presented a framework for training unrolled transformers by imposing descent constraints on the inter mediate outputs of the model.
+This work presented a framework for training unrolled transformers by imposing descent constraints on the intermediate outputs of the model.
 We developed a dual training algorithm for constrained transformers and showed that descent constraints ensure layerwise convergence to a near-optimal value of the statistical loss.
 We showed theoretically that our unrolled transformers retain their descent properties under distribution shifts, and that this enables improved OOD generalization.
-This was verified empirically with various transformer-based architectures in video denoising, language classification with perturbed embeddings and LLM supervised finetuning.
-In the case of language, this robust transformer can be applied to support varying levels of local Differential Privacy at inference time for a better utility tradeoff.
+This was verified empirically with various transformer-based architectures in language classification with perturbed embeddings, LLM supervised finetuning, and video denoising.
+This robust transformer has a variety of downstream applications.
+In language settings, it could be used to support varying levels of local differential privacy at inference time for a better privacy-utility tradeoff.
+Other future directions include combining descent constraints with primal-dual neural algorithmic reasoning models such as~\cite{he2025primaldual}, exploring alternative descent constraint formulations such as gradient conditions, and applying unrolled transformers to other iterative improvement problems, as in the case of diffusion or latent reasoning.